ProjectPythia/pythia-foundations/core/overview.md

-does a lot of EOF analysis and manipulation of wind data, so he has released his [eofs](https://ajdawson.github.io/eofs/latest/) and [windspharm](https://ajdawson.github.io/windspharm/latest/) libraries (which are able to handle data arrays from NumPy or xarray).
+does a lot of EOF analysis and manipulation of wind data, so he has released his [eofs](https://ajdawson.github.io/eofs/latest/) and [windspharm](https://ajdawson.github.io/windspharm/latest/) libraries (which are able to handle data arrays from NumPy or Xarray).
 Similarly, a group at the Atmospheric Radiation Measurement (ARM) Climate Research Facility have released their Python ARM Radar Toolkit ([Py-ART](http://arm-doe.github.io/pyart/)) for analysing weather radar data.